We Work in Harmony with Nature

 Instead, we build soil naturally using compost, worm castings, compost teas, biochar, and organic materials that support long-term health below the surface.

-That matters because your landscape should feel safe to move through and interact with — for children, pets, pollinators, and everything else that depends on it.
+Your landscape should feel safe to move through and interact with — for children, pets, pollinators, and everything else that depends on it.

 We want it to be beautiful, but also something you can live closely with every day.